What the CEO sister of Bonobos founder Andy Dunn learned from his playbook

 So, it’s no surprise that Royer decided to name the baby brand after that steel-forged sibling love.
 Yes—you guessed it—Monica + Andy.

-Royer, who is CEO (Dunn is cofounder), taps into her years of advising her pioneering brother and watching Bonobos’s highly publicized ups and down as she builds out Monica + Andy.
+Royer, who is CEO (Dunn is chairman of the board), taps into her years of advising her pioneering brother and watching Bonobos’s highly publicized ups and down as she builds out Monica + Andy.

 The business press tracked Bonobos’s early wave of enormous growth, including the fit-focused e-tailer’s struggle to keep pace with investor demands and establish a positive company culture; and its eventual acquisition by Walmart for $310 million, which puzzled observers because the two companies seemed at odds culturally.